English grammar: Prepositions

 Notice that in the second example the relative pronoun that could be omitted.

 Stranded prepositions can also arise in passive voice constructions and other uses of passive past participial phrases, where the complement in a prepositional phrase can become zero in the same way that a verb's direct object would: it was looked at; I will be operated on; get your teeth seen to.
 The same can happen in certain uses of infinitive phrases: he is nice to talk to; this is the page to make copies of.

 Conjunctions

 Conjunctions express a variety of logical relations between items, phrases, clauses and sentences.
+They help link ideas, show relationships, and form more complex sentences.

 The principal coordinating conjunctions in English are: and, or, but, nor, so, yet, and for.
 These can be used in many grammatical contexts to link two or more items of equal grammatical status, for example: